Tensor Train Interpolation

 double[] values = tt.EvalBatch(points);

 EvalBatch vectorizes the contraction across all points, avoiding repeated allocation of intermediate vectors.
-It is 15--20x faster than calling Eval in a loop.
+It can be materially faster than calling Eval in a loop, especially for many points, but benchmark your point count and rank profile before treating the speedup as fixed.

 Derivatives via finite differences